Nils Melzer zu Juian Assange. 1.

 To most Americans, it seemed like an open and shut case.
 New EU law may criminalize whistleblowers.
 The European Union is sending mixed signals on business transparency.

 On Tuesday, the European Commission responded to the Panama Papers disclosures by unveiling new legislation that would force more tax transparency on major companies in member states.
 Noam Chomsky Quotes (Noam Chomsky - "10 strategies of manipulation" by...)
 James Risen's risk of prison means journalism is being criminalised.
 Committing an act of journalism could soon become an imprisonable offence.

 New York Times reporter James Risen has been ordered to testify in the criminal trial of former Central Intelligence Agency official Jeffrey Sterling, who has been indicted under the Espionage Act of 1917 – for leaking classified information to Risen for publication in his book, State of War.
 Last month, the US court of appeals for the fourth circuit in Richmond, Virginia, ruled that Risen could not claim a reporter's privilege under the first amendment to win exemption from being compelled to testify.
 In effect, the court has ruled that the journalist must reveal his source.
 That sets a dangerous precedent now applicable in Maryland and Virginia, home to the NSA and CIA – the very states in which national security journalism matters most.
-Indeed, like a dedicated few before him, Risen has vowed to go to prison rather than break his vow of confidentiality in the courtroom.
 03-Transcript-Mausfeld-Laemmer-2.